Home

 Birth is the beginning of the neonatal period in GSD development and it lasts roughly 2 weeks.
 Their body temperature is also lower than an adult GSD (at around 94º to 97º versus the normal 102º or so for an adult dog) at this stage and the heart rate is very fast, at around 200 BPM.

 Typically the puppies will curve into a comma type shape when picked up.
-This is because their nervous system at this time is very immature.
-Additionally, they can't eliminate unless the mother, or caregiver, stimulates the anus or urethra by licking or gentle rubbing.
+This is because their nervous system at this time is still very immature.
+Additionally, they can't eliminate unless the mother, or caregiver, stimulates their anus or urethra by licking or gently rubbing the area.
 Gentle, frequent handling by humans is very helpful from this age onward.

 Around Day 5